josebarrios23/project-student-dashboard-reboot/README.md

 1. It is optional how you choose to layout your app, but your page should always show a `Header`, an `Aside` that will display a list of seasonal dates, and a `Main` section.

 1. **Student list.** The `Home` page should show a list of all students.
 Each student should be shown with the following details listed:
    - Full Name.
-Each first letter of the name should be uppercase.
+      - Each first letter of the name should be uppercase.
+      - All of the following letters should be lowercase.
    - Username
    - Email address,
    user readable birthday, showing month name, day, year, (e.g. November 7, 2022), and profile photo.